nitinkurian/PhunApp/README.md

 * Although scrolling performance seems decent, no performance analysis has been done.
 There are optimization possible by flattening some of the layouts. - *Optimization*
 * Although Unit test package is present, no unit test implementation is done. *Code Improvement*
 * Image Load Async Task could be reused across the two activities.
 Its not done here.
 There are separate AsyncTask for this purpose in each activity. - *Code Improvement*
+* Parceling bitmaps are expensive.
+In this app, bitmaps are created in Main activity by  scaling down and then parceled to control OOM Exceptions.
+It might still crash on very low memory devices.
+Have not tested it.
+One way to solve this is by caching images to disk for a session and reading it back again to maintain the image resolutions.
+This is one scenario where image libraries like Picaso is more convenient and helpful.

 Test Setup
 ==